kodeFant/driftercode.com/content/blog/http-requests-from-elm-to-ihp/index.md

 curl -H "Accept: application/json" http://localhost:8000/Books
 ```

-So, to over-explain it: Remove that header from the curl, and you'll of course get the HTML back.

 ## Add a case for the Widget type

-In `Application/Helper/View.hs`, all we need is adding another case in the data type.
+In `Application/Helper/View.hs`, all we need is adding another case to the `Widget` type.
 This widget won't have any data, but will be passed as a flag to tell Elm which widget to load.

 ```hs
 data Widget